lecode-official/deepl-dotnet/documentation/migration-guide.md

 }
 ```

-Optionally, you can now specify a configuration object of type `TranslatorOptions` as a second argument, which can be used to customize the number of network retries, the amount of time before timing out, and a proxy.
+Optionally, you can now specify a configuration object of type `TranslatorOptions` as a second argument, which can be used to customize the number of network retries, the amount of time before timing out, and to configure a proxy.

 ## Translating Text

 The old `DeepLClient` class had the `TranslateAsync` family of methods for translating text.
 These are now superseded by the `TranslateTextAsync` family of methods in the new `Translator` class.
-Specifying the source and target language is a lot easier with the DeepL .NET binding.
+Specifying the source and target language is a lot easier with the new DeepL .NET binding.
 The old DeepL .NET binding allowed you to either specify a language directly as a language code, via the `Language` enumeration, or via a `SupportedLanguage` object, which could be retrieved from the `GetSupportedLanguagesAsync` method.
 The new DeepL .NET binding only supports the direct specification of a language code as a string, but to make things easier, they have a static `LanguageCode` class, which contains constants for all supported languages.
 This means, that instead of the myriad of overloads of `TranslateAsync` that were contained in `DeepLClient`, the new `Translator` class only has two overloads for `TranslateTextAsync`: one for translating a single string and one for translating multiple strings.
 The following table contains some examples of how to update your calls to `TranslateAsync`.

 | **Old**                                                                                                                        | **New**                                                                                                                              |
 |--------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|